The following resources may be of assistance to farmers and farm owners when creating tenure agreements.

 Leasing Farmland in New Jersey: A Guide for Landowners and Farmers -

-Leasing Worksheet - Planning for a Lease - The SADC in collaboration with NOFA-NJ developed two leasing worksheets as companions to the "Leasing Farmland in New Jersey" guidebook.
+Leasing Planning Worksheets - The SADC in collaboration with NOFA-NJ developed two leasing worksheets as companions to the "Leasing Farmland in New Jersey" guidebook.
 The worksheets are designed to help landowners and farmers clarify their goals and needs, evaluate potential opportunities, and plan for a lease.